 - Put some old fruit and honey in the bottom.

-- Add a ½ cup of water and a tsp of dish soap.
+- Add a ½ cup of water and a teaspoon of dish soap.

 - Roll up the paper to create a funnel at the top of the container.